 - a few dashes of hot sauce

 You bet!
 Make the chili according to the instructions and let it cool.
 Place it in freezer-safe containers and freeze for up to 3 months.
-When you want to serve it, let it thaw in the refrigerator and heat it on the stovetop.
+Let it thaw in the refrigerator and heat it on the stovetop when serving it.

 Ingredients